 The Times world maps and atlases range has been published for over a hundred years, since 1895.
-They are regarded as the world’s most prestigious and authoritative atlases and maps today.
+Today they are regarded as the world’s most prestigious and authoritative atlases and maps.

 The first ever Times world atlas was published in 1895 and simply called The Times Atlas, with maps produced by the German firm Velhagen & Klasing.
-In 1826, John Bartholomew set up business as a map engraver in Edinburgh and soon gained and international reputation for innovative cartography, high quality copper plate engraving and printing.
-The Times Publishing Co Ltd thus contracted Bartholomew to prepare a major, new, home produced, world atlas which became The Times Survey Atlas & Gazetteer of the World (1922).
+In 1826, John Bartholomew set up business as a map engraver in Edinburgh and soon gained an international reputation for innovative cartography, high quality copper plate engraving and printing.
+The Times Publishing Co Ltd thus contracted Bartholomew to prepare a new home-produced world atlas, which became The Times Survey Atlas & Gazetteer of the World (1922).

-The business continues as the award winning Collins Bartholomew, part of HarperCollins, upholding the authority quality and excellence, so highly regarded by 'Bartholomews’.
-Today the company employs more than 50 cartographers at its Glasgow and Cheltenham offices, dedicated to providing the most accurate and up-to-date maps available.
+The business continues as the award winning Collins Bartholomew, part of HarperCollins, upholding the authority, quality and excellence, so highly regarded by 'Bartholomews’.
+Today the company employs a team of cartographers in its Glasgow office, dedicated to providing the most accurate and up-to-date maps available.

 Explore some of The Times key and ground-breaking atlases and maps in the Times Atlas heritage section.